What is my policy excess and when do I have to pay it?

 How can I be sure of the quality of repair?

 At Apollo we are so confident about the quality of our workmanship that we offer a Lifetime Guarantee.
-In addition, our sites are accredited with BS 10125 which is a British standards Institute Kitemark.
+In addition, our sites are accredited with BS10125 which is a British standard.
 This is a guarantee of quality of workmanship and peace of mind that all repairs are carried out to the manufacturer's standard.
 In addition, many of our sites carry vehicle manufacturer approval.

 Will my vehicle be valeted before it is returned?